wmerrell/Car-Creator/README.md

   * **_Fudge Factor in Inches_**: Adds a small additional space to the walls of the model so that the floor can fit between them.
 This is needed because 3d printers often have a little spread around the parts.
 I use about 2 inches.
   * **_Show Rivets_**: This is not currently implemented.
   * **_Use Supports_**: This controls whether the supports are generated.
 For printing on a resin printer it is best to have this turned on.
 When using an FDM it might be best to turn it off.
 If this is off, the user will need to supply supports where needed.

+# Asking for help
+If you like these, please help by letting me know what is not right on these models.
+If you find something that is not right on these please tell me so that I can fix it.